 Opportunities to grow

-In 2018, we hired just under 7,500 people and promoted almost 550 new managers.
+In 2019, we hired more than 8,400 people and promoted more than 800 new managers.
 The growth in our business has created tremendous opportunity for advancement and more than one-third of Progressive people moved into a new position last year.
 Promotion from within isn't new to us, it's part of the fabric of our culture.
-Last year alone, we filled 82% of our jobs above the entry level by promoting our own talent.
+Last year alone, we filled more than 80% of our jobs above the entry level by promoting our own talent.

 As we continue to develop and promote our own, we'll continue to make progress diversifying our leadership.
 We recognize this as an opportunity and we're investing in development programs and on-the-job experiences to accelerate our progress.

 One very successful example of these efforts is our Multicultural Leadership Development Program.
 More than 60% of graduates of this 18-month program have been promoted into new positions and are advancing their Progressive careers.

 ~60% Promotion Rate

 Manager representation by race, ethnicity and gender

 2019 promotions into and within managementCurrent managers (as of December 2019)

 Our commitment to pay equity is straightforward—we demand it of ourselves.
 We’re proud to report that for Progressive employees with similar performance, experience, and job responsibilities, women earn one dollar for every dollar earned by men, and people of color earn one dollar for every dollar earned by their white coworkers.*